-Financial and value for money issues
+7. Financial and value for money issues

 - 7.1 The service plan will be managed within existing resources.
-However, this will be business critical work stipulated by the FSA and HSE. - 7.2 It is anticipated Service recovery and a return to pre-March 2020 operational levels will take several years.
+However, this will be business critical work stipulated by the FSA and HSE. - 7.2 It is anticipated return to pre-March 2020 service operational levels may take several years.

-Legal implications
+8. Legal implications